Singapore’s off-shore islands

 The Story:The most popular offshore island in Singapore after Sentosa, Pulau Ubin is a small island brimming with rich history.
 In direct translation, Pulau Ubin is Malay for ‘Granite Island’, attributed to the granite quarries that used to be in operation back in the day.
 This rustic slice of Singapore is what’s left to remind mainland residents of its origins 50 years back.

-Rent a bicycle at $3-$7 per hour and catch glimpses of hornbills and wild boars.
+Rent a bicycle at $5 – $35 per day, depending on bike model and store, and catch glimpses of hornbills and wild boars.
 For the more seasoned cyclists, Ketam Mountain Bike Park, Free Ride Skills Park and Dirt Skills Park are open areas for you to test those wheels.

 6. Kusu Island